 And the plated gel of her flesh to me

-Where shall my dress one day be thrown, and when?
+Where and when shall my own dress be thrown?

-And who should strip me naked before them
+And who will strip me naked before them

 It will be like this garter coming out